OctopusDeploy/docs/docs/administration/managing-users-and-teams/user-roles.md

 ## Creating User Roles

-A custom User Role can be created with any combination of roles.
-To create a custom user role:
+A custom User Role can be created with any combination of roles.Â To create a custom user role:

 1. Go to the Teams page, and look for the Roles link**![](/docs/images/3048105/3278287.png)**
 2. Click **Add custom role**